addisonhernandez/leetcode-solutions/473-matchsticks-to-square/NOTES.md

 2. Since we know the target length for each side (sum of all matchstick lengths / 4), if any side grows longer than that target length we've failed to build a valid square.
 3. In order to fail early and prevent trying unnecessary combinations, use the longest matchsticks first by sorting the matchstick array in descending order.
 4. Use short-circuit logic wherever possible to prevent enumerating unnecessary combinations.
+5. Sort the combinations of top, bottom, left and right sides to prune symmetric combinations early.
 ​
 ## Complexity
 In the theoretical worst case, we're generating all subsets of N members (where N is the number of matchsticks in the input) and doing it four times, leaving us with exponential time complexity **O(4^N)**, though the optimization strategies prune the decision tree significantly.